Thursday, November 21, 2024

 Sports Dietitian Mackenzie White puts out a variety of pre- and post-practice options for USA Swimming and USA Track and Field.

-Imagining her role, an observer might think that White has opportunities to sit in the stands and watch the athletes compete, but she laughed at that notion.
+Imagining her role, an observer might think that White has opportunities to see the athletes compete, but she laughed at that notion.
 “Everyone expects us as staff to be watching, to be in the stands,” she said.
 “We’re all working while the athletes are competing, because there may be one athlete competing, but there’s the rest of the team waiting to compete or who just finished.”

 Learn about the athletes’ nutritional needs at this U.S. Department of Agriculture site.
 Next time you are watching the Olympics, see if you can spot the team behind the team!